LeonardoPiel/netzsch/README.md

     -   Start the server: `npm start`
     -   The web application will be running at `http://localhost:3000`.
 ## Details
-The websocket is running on port 5500.
+On localhost the websocket is running on port 5500.